 When will the vaccines be available in Australia and who will get them?

-The vaccine will not be mandatory in Australia, but the government wants as many Australians as possible to choose to be vaccinated for COVID-19.
+The vaccines will not be mandatory in Australia, but the government wants as many Australians as possible to choose to be vaccinated for COVID-19.

-One of the difficulties in getting the vaccine to Australia is that it needs to be stored below -70 degrees Celsius, but TGA head John Skerritt said the vaccine vials would be stored in carriers for transport, which he referred to as “very sophisticated eskies” that require dry ice.
+One of the difficulties in getting the Pfizer vaccine to Australia is that it needs to be stored below -70 degrees Celsius, but TGA head John Skerritt said the vaccine vials would be stored in carriers for transport, which he referred to as “very sophisticated eskies” that require dry ice.
 The Oxford-AstraZeneca vaccine, on the other hand, can be stored and distributed between temperatures of 2 and 8 degrees Celsius, roughly the same as a standard domestic fridge.

 More information about the vaccine plan can be found on the Department of Health’s COVID-19 Vaccine and Treatment strategy website.